Martin-Bohring/fixieSpec/README.md

 # fixieSpec #

 Not much to see here yet.
-This is a personal project for now to test drive my personal best of breed development stack (personal opinion).
+This is a personal project for now to test drive my personal best of breed development stack (opinionated).

 **Still here?
 OK.**

 So you might wonder what I consider a good development stack in the .Net space.
 As a general rule: **Things should be easly and low friction**.

-**The follwing list of tools and frameworks I decided to test drive:**
+**The follwing tools and frameworks I decided to test drive:**

 ## Building automation ##
 There are build automation tools available in the .Net space that go further than plain MSBuild.